moritzzzzz/DeepRL_Banana/README.md

 DRL Agent to collect Bananas in Unity environment

-# Project Navigation through a banana world
+# Project: Navigation in a banana world

 ### Intro